 - Receive contributions to your living expenses during your training

-There are four rounds of applications for each academic year to which people can apply.
-Please see the schedule for this year’s dates.
+There are five rounds of applications for the 2020-21 academic year.
+Please click here for this year’s dates.